-Partner States have continuously failed to honor their obligations in time and as such, the EAC Institutions continue to be underfunded.
-This has had a direct effect on their capacity to effectively deliver on their respective mandates.
+Partner States have continuously failed to honour their obligations in time and as such, the EAC Institutions continue to be underfunded.
+This has had a direct effect on their capacity to deliver on their respective mandates effectively.

-Nevertheless, the Accounts presented fairly, in all material respects, the financial position of EAC Organs and Institutions for the year ended 30th June, 2013; its financial performance; and its cash flows for the period in accordance with the International Public Sector Accounting Standards (IPSAS).
+Nevertheless, the Accounts presented fairly, in all material respects, the financial position of EAC Organs and Institutions for the year ended 30 June 2013; it is financial performance; and its cash flows for the period in accordance with the International Public Sector Accounting Standards (IPSAS).
 This was done in compliance with the Treaty for the Establishment of the EAC and Regulation 80-85 of the EAC Financial Rules and Regulations (2006).